Are you planning to spend 3 days in Mexico City?

 Palace of Fine Arts:

-If you’re lucky enough to be in Mexico City on the right days, you can buy tickets to watch one of the renowned, twice-weekly Ballet Folklorico performances held here.
+If you’re lucky enough to be in Mexico City on the right days, you can buy tickets to watch one of the renowned, twice-weekly Ballet Folklorico performances held in the building.

 The Palacio is one of the most beautiful buildings in Mexico City.